- 1 Your IoT company in the Google Top 10

 – LinkedIn: 530 company followers but no frequent updates.

 – YouTube: 1 video posted, 16 subscribers to the channel.

 Conclusion: There are not any gains from using the social media channels.

-Suggestion: The business needs to study its audiences, i.e., behavior, networks they live online, what the competitors are doing.
-Then plan outreach actions with accurate tracking in place to test the performance of each social network and decide next steps.
+Suggestion: The business needs to study its audiences, i.e., behavior, networks they live online, and what the competitors are doing.
+Then plan outreach actions with accurate tracking in place to test the performance of each social network and decide the next steps.